ZLeghelimi/c-means/README.md

-# c-means
+# k-means and c-means
-fuzzy c-means algorithm
+crisp k-meand and fuzzy c-means algorithm